blakerowesleeman/Sudoku-Solver/README.md

 Python program to solve Sudoku puzzles

 Learning to code in Python.
-Staring with a Sudoku solver
+Staring with a Sudoku solver.

+Blake